castwide/gamefic/README.md

 except look around:

     > look
+	*Apartment*
 	You are in a tiny one-room apartment.
-	Obvious exits: none
 	>

-"Look" is one of the actions defined in the "basics" library.
-As you can see, it outputs the room's description and gives you a list of exits.

 We can make things a little more interesting by putting something in the apartment.
 Add this code to main.rb:

-    pencil = make Item, :name => "pencil", :description => "A plain old No. 2 yellow.", :parent => apartment
+    pencil = make Item, :name => "a pencil", :description => "A plain old No. 2 yellow.", :parent => apartment

 Play the script again.
 Now the apartment contains an item you can manipulate.

 	> look
 	Apartment
 	You are in a tiny one-room apartment.
-	Visible items: pencil
-	Obvious exits: none
+	You see a pencil.
 	> look at pencil
 	A plain old No. 2 yellow.
 	> take pencil
-	You take pencil.
+	You take the pencil.
 	> inventory
 	pencil
 	> drop pencil
-	You drop pencil.
+	You drop the pencil.
 	> quit

 ## The Script Code